 Sometimes called junior colleges, community colleges usually offer associate degrees, though some also offer certificate programs.
 Programs are typically two years long.
 Community colleges tend to be smaller than universities and offer more interaction with faculty.
 Most of them also have open admissions, meaning that anyone with a high school diploma or GED certificate can enroll.

 Many students complete two years at a community college and then transfer to a traditional four-year college or university to complete their bachelor's degree.
 Cost is a major reason for this: Community colleges are much cheaper than four-year institutions.
-In the 2018-19 school year, the average cost of tuition and fees at a public two-year college was $3,660, compared to $10,230 at a public four-year college.1
+College Board data shows that in the 2019-2020 school year, the average cost of tuition and fees at a public two-year college was $3,730, compared to $10,440 at a public four-year college.

 Liberal arts colleges